Chris Robbins, Founder & Chief Meteorologist

-Harrison Sincavage is in his advanced studies at the world-renowned program for atmospheric sciences at Pennsylvania State University.
-His research interests include cloud and precipitation physics (including ice microphysics and snow production), boundary layer and radar meteorology, and severe convective storms.
-I love to network with others in academia and throughout the meteorological community.
-I am also a member of the Penn State University Branch of the American Meteorological Society.
+Harrison Sincavage is in his advanced studies at the Pennsylvania State University’s world-renowned program for atmospheric sciences.
+His research interests include severe convective storms and dual polarimetric radar.
+Harrison loves to network with others in academia and throughout the meteorological community.
+He is also a member of the Penn State University Branch of the American Meteorological Society.

 Wayne Flynn, Technology Administrator and Programmer